-I research data visualization as a computer science PhD canditate and a NSF graduate research fellow at Brown University, where I am advised by David Laidlaw.
+I research data visualization as a computer science PhD canditate and a National Science Foundation graduate research fellow at Brown University, where I am advised by David Laidlaw.
 My dissertation committee members are Jeff Huang, Ben Raphael, and Karen Schloss.

 My research focuses on human-centered visualization design.
-Specifically, my thesis expands our understanding of effective design practices and provides new computational techniques to improve visualization stylization and task requirement analysis by working in cancer genomics application areas.
+Specifically, my thesis expands our understanding of effective design practices and provides new computational techniques to improve visualization stylization and user behavior classification by working in cancer genomics application areas.

 I'm currently looking for jobs starting post-academic year.